GershonzDevOps/portfolio/README.md

 # 👋 Gershon Zormelo — Cloud & DevOps Engineer

-🚀 I design, build, and automate secure, scalable cloud infrastructure on AWS.
+🚀 I design, build, and automate secure, scalable cloud infrastructure on AWS using Infrastructure as Code and CI/CD pipelines.

-I focus on Infrastructure as Code, CI/CD pipelines, and production-ready systems.
+💡 Hands-on experience deploying containerized applications with ECS, automating delivery pipelines with CodePipeline & CodeBuild, and implementing monitoring with CloudWatch.

+🎯 Focused on building production-ready, highly available, and cost-efficient systems.

 ---